-For the year ended December 31, 2021, G&A expenses totalled \$3,426,062 compared to \$1,355,254 for the prior year.
-G&A expenses primarily included salaries and benefits, professional fees (audit & accounting, legal and corporate finance) and public market expenses (investor relations and regulatory filing fees).
-The increase in G&A expenses compared to the prior year primarily related to increased public market related expenses, professional as well as increased salaries and benefits as a result of the increased headcount following the ASC acquisition.
+For the three months ended March 31, 2022, G&A expenses totalled \$1,053,739 compared to \$526,678 for the same period during the prior year.
+G&A expenses primarily included salaries and benefits, professional fees (audit & accounting, legal and corporate finance) and investor relations and regulatory filing fees.
+The increase in G&A expenses compared to the prior year primarily relate to increased investor relations and regulatory filing related expenses, office and general and business insurance covering multiple entities as well as increased contractors fees and salaries and benefits as a result of the increased headcount following the ASC and INC acquisition.